 The solar boom has been encouraged by generous feed-in tariffs, which are guaranteed to generators for 20 years to encourage carbon free power to gradually replace fossil fuels.

-But renewable energy has become politically divisive as businesses complain the shift away from nuclear power towards subsidized renewable is adding to consumer costs and jeopardizing economic growth.
+But renewable energy has become politically divisive as businesses complain the shift away from nuclear power towards subsidised renewables is adding to consumer costs and jeopardising economic growth.

 The government agreed last year to cut the level of feed-in tariffs - the industry's lifeblood as long as solar power is more expensive than conventional forms of energy to produce - in order to reduce the pace of installations.

 Tariffs were cut by 2.5 percent a month between Nov.
 1, 2012 and Jan.
 31, 2013.